MakeSchool-Tutorials/Makestagram-Swift-V2/P5-Connecting-to-Parse/content.md

       return true
     }

 This method is called as soon as our app starts - this is where we need to add the code to configure the Parse SDK.
-The SDK can be configured with one simple method call.

 > [action]
 Add an import statement (`import Parse`) to import the Parse SDK into the `AppDelegate`.
-Then add a method call to `Parse.setApplicationID` into the `application(application:didFinishLaunchingWithOptions:launchOptions:)` method.
+Then we are going to configure and initialize Parse into the `application(application:didFinishLaunchingWithOptions:launchOptions:)` method.
 The result should look like this:
 >
     import UIKit
     import Parse